TomasBankauskas/amazing-mint-7feda/content/pages/index.md

     title: Testimonials
     subtitle: What our customers say about us
     testimonials:
-      - quote: >-
+      - quote: >
-          It’s great to see someone taking action while still maintaining a sustainable fish supply to home cooks.
+          Such a great experience to be using this product.
+It really helped with what I needed help with.
         name: Isabelle Parks
         title: Head chef at The Cook
         image: